joelcpinheiro/joelcpinheiro.github.io/README.md

 ```

-Access the Portainer URL IP:9000
+Access the Portainer URL IP_ANY_MANAGER:9000

+The Traefik will be manager all the applications on the containers and will serve frontend and backend these containers.

 3. Install the Traefik on Docker Swarm nodes